Consensys/eth2.0-dafny/wiki/ssz-notes.md

 The main idea in the serialisation part is to encode a bitlist in a sequence of bytes by chopping it into chunks of size 8 (the number of bits in a byte).
 However, a bitlist may not have a size that is a multiple of 8, so it is necessary to somehow encode the actual size or last element of the list in the serialisation.

-The serialisation process is illustrated below.
+The serialisation/deserialisation process is illustrated below.

 ![Serialise and Deserialise for bitlists](bitlist-sedes.jpg)